osmandapp/web/main/docs/user/map/tracks/index.md

 ## Types of Tracks

-OsmAnd can display several different types of routes

 [Tracks (GPX)](#display-tracks-on-the-map) - recorded or planned trip saved in [GPX-format](https://en.wikipedia.org/wiki/GPS_Exchange_Format).
 This kind of route could be imported from the external source, created in the application, or recorded by the user.
 GPX could contain one of 3 different types of data or all of them:

 - Track as a line (**Geometry**) - file has ```<trkpt>``` points array, each point has location and optionally time, speed, altitude, and other attributes.
 These tracks are displayed on the map as solid lines.